Skip to content

 5-Fluorouracil (5-FU) eye drops:

-This is performed for cases with orbital invasion, large deeply infiltrating lesions, or extensive bulbar conjunctival involvement.
+This is performed in cases of orbital invasion, large deeply invasive lesions, or extensive bulbar conjunctival involvement.
 The reported rates of exenteration by AJCC stage are T1 3%, T2 3%, T3 8%, and T4 63%2).

 This is considered for periorbital tumors of stage T2c or higher.

-Sebaceous carcinoma is radiosensitive and is used for cases where complete resection is difficult or as adjuvant therapy after surgery.
+Sebaceous carcinoma is radiosensitive and is used for cases where radical resection is difficult or as postoperative adjuvant therapy.

-• If regional lymph node metastasis occurs, perform neck dissection + postoperative chemotherapy + radiotherapy 2).
+• If regional lymph node metastasis occurs, neck dissection + postoperative chemotherapy + radiation therapy is performed2).

-Q What safety margin is needed in surgery for sebaceous carcinoma?
+Q What safety margin is required for surgery of sebaceous carcinoma?

 A

-Resection with a safety margin of 3 mm or more is standard.
-Perform intraoperative margin assessment with frozen sections; if margins are positive, perform additional resection.
-If the tarsal defect is one-third or less, reconstruction with simple closure or local flap is possible; if larger, reconstruct the anterior and posterior lamellae separately.
-For T4 tumors or orbital invasion, orbital exenteration is considered.
+Resection with a safety margin of at least 3 mm is common.
+Intraoperative margin assessment using frozen sections is performed, and additional resection is done if margins are positive.
+If the tarsal plate defect is one-third or less, reconstruction with simple closure or local flap is possible; otherwise, the anterior and posterior lamellae are reconstructed separately.
+For T4 tumors or cases with orbital invasion, orbital exenteration is considered.

 6. Pathophysiology and Detailed Pathogenesis